 In 2013, Pictometry merged with EagleView Technologies, creating a business focused on developing progressive technology to automate manual activities across industries.
 By then, the business had launched the CONNECT™ platform, which includes the CONNECTExplorer™ application.
 This cloud-based software solution offers the functionality and benefits of the EFS desktop solution remotely through a web browser.
 Further innovations over the following years included photorealistic 3D models and change detection technology.

 Vista Equity Partners purchased EagleView in 2015.
-The following year, EagleView partnered with Australian company Spookfish to capture higher-resolution imagery on a more frequent basis in the U.S. and expand internationally.
-Later in 2017, EagleView made its first acquisition: OmniEarth, a leading provider of property data analytics derived from machine learning and aerial imagery.
+In 2017, EagleView made its first acquisition: OmniEarth, a leading provider of property data analytics derived from machine learning and aerial imagery.
+EagleView made its second acquisition in 2018 with Spookfish, an Australian aerial imagery provider.

 While consolidating the business under the EagleView brand in 2017, EagleView Chief Executive Officer Rishi Daga became leader of the business.
 The former Executive Vice President of Commercial Sales, Daga has been with EagleView since shortly after its establishment in 2008.
 Frank Giuffrida, who developed the Pictometry image capture systems, also continues to lead and innovate at EagleView in his role as Executive Vice President and Chief Engineer.